 Christmas Spectacular Starring The Radio City Rockettes

-Yes, of course, there are plenty of shows to see here during the year, and broadway shows are plentiful.
+Yes, there are plenty of shows to see here during the year, and Broadway shows are plentiful.
 Nothing, however, beats the Christmas Spectacular during this festive season.
 The show has you entertained from beginning to end and can be enjoyed by any age.
-This show does make you feel like you are experiencing a new york Christmas.
+This show does make you feel like you are experiencing a New York Christmas.

 Recommendation – Book as early as possible, as tickets sell out fast.

 Of course, there are many places to see the beautiful Christmas lights, but if you are already at Radio City Music Hall, this is a great place to start, especially in New York in Winter.
 Nothing screams New York Christmas more than Rockefeller Christmas tree, which is only a 4-minute walk away, but remember it is jam-packed in and around this area.

 Recommendation – Hold onto your kids; there are people everywhere.

 New York isn’t New York without a visit to this iconic location, which is buzzing at any time of the day and night.
 Enjoy people-watching.
 The bright lights and the millions of buskers that you can find everywhere.
 Oh, and a photo in Times Square is something you will look back at for years to come; it doesn’t matter if you are in New York in Winter; this is a must-see.

 Recommendation – This place on Christmas Eve is crazy, with loads of last-minute shoppers (like myself), so avoid this place on Christmas Eve if you can.